avo-hq/docs.avohq.io/docs/3.0/custom-asset-pipeline.md

 ## Manually add your CSS and JS assets

-In order to manually add your assets you have to eject the `_pre_head.html.erb` partial (`bin/rails generate avo:eject :pre_head`), create the asset files (examples below), and add the asset files from your pipeline to the `_pre_head` partial.
+In order to manually add your assets you have to eject the `_pre_head.html.erb` partial (`bin/rails generate avo:eject --partial :pre_head`), create the asset files (examples below), and add the asset files from your pipeline to the `_pre_head` partial.
 Then, your asset pipeline will pick up those assets and use add them to your app.

 :::warning
 You should add your custom styles to `_pre_head.html.erb`, versus `_head.html.erb` to avoid overriding Avo's default styles.
 This